 Cloud Security Engineer or Analyst

-Security in the cloud is a top priority for organizations.
-While CSPs monitor and maintain security of the cloud, their customers are responsible for security of their data in the cloud.
-This requires a cloud security expert who is knowledgeable about potential vulnerabilities of virtual machines and container deployment systems.
-An individual with their Cloud Security Certification (CCSP) can earn upwards of $90,000 with the potential to earn bonus and incentive pay.
+Security in the cloud is a top priority for organizations in 2019.
+While Cloud Security Providers (CSPs) monitor and maintain security of the public cloud on a macro level, their customers are still responsible for the security of their own data in the cloud.
+This requires a cloud security expert who is knowledgeable about the potential vulnerabilities of virtual machines and container deployment systems.

 Most Highly-Valued Cloud Certifications

-According to CIO, the most valuable cloud computing certifications today are:
+According to Global Knowledge, the most in-demand cloud computing certifications today are:

 - AWS Certified Solutions Architect